Table of Contents

-When I first met D. An interior designer, I was astonished seen her work, she specializes in traditional and farm house design, with a touch of zen and a modernist sophistication.
+When I first met “D”.
+An interior designer, I was astonished to see her work, she specializes in traditional and farmhouse design, with a touch of zen and a modernist sophistication.

-One of the things she first asked me after reviewing my interior design photography work is how I and she never met until now.
+One of the things she first asked me after reviewing my work is how she and I never met until now.

-D. Told me she want to take her business one step forward, she also mentioned that wining awards in this closed industry is not even possible, as the same “connected” people win every year.
+D. Told me she wants to take her business one step forward, she also mentioned that winning awards is so hard because it’s “a closed industry” is not even possible, as only the “connected people” win every year.

-I was telling D. There is no way to stop a rising start, it doesn’t matter how much people are “connected to the right people” and that how much the industry is work for a “word of mouth”.
+I was telling D. There is no way to stop a rising start, it doesn’t matter how much people are “connected to the right people” and how much the industry is working for a “word of mouth”.

-But the mental and physical barriers of not wining awards, and not getting published may seem impossible.
+But the mental and physical barriers of not winning awards, and not getting published may seem impossible.

 Trying the same thing and expecting different results

-D. Had her photographer for many years, he was a great person and a great professional but something there didn’t work, it might be that he wasn’t an interior design photographer.
+“D.” Had her photographer for many years, he was a great person and a great professional but something there didn’t work, it might be that he was specializing in portraits and real estate.

-From all that noise in the industry, I asked D, to give me a chance for doing something different, and what I already do for other architects and designers around the world.
+I asked D, to give me a chance for doing something different, and what I already do for other colleagues around the world

 Reviewing the body of work of an interior designer

-I always review the designer’s existing body of work booth online and offline.
+I always review their existing body of work booth online and offline.

-I asked what she would like to see different, what she believe is missing and now we had to set the expectation when we as a professional believe how other people view our work.
+I asked what she would like to see differently, what she believes is missing.
+Now we had to set the expectation when we as a professional believe how other people view our work.

-When two dominants professional working together, there is always a professional collusion’s but D. Was open enough to try different things that might deliver different results.
+When two dominants professional work together, there is always professional collusion but D. Was open enough to try different things that might deliver different results.

-One of the first projects we worked together on was a commercial space designed for the local HOA, space was transformed in a beautiful and sophisticated manner.
+One of the first projects we worked together on was a commercial community space, The space was transformed in a beautiful and sophisticated manner.

 Our second project was a single-family home, and we produced about 10 images that day.

-Our designer-client was happy with the “attention” she got, after all, she invested most of her money on that project and was feeling the gratitude of been photographed professionally.
+The client of our designer was happy with the “attention” she got, after all, she invested most of her money on that project and was feeling the gratitude of being photographed professionally.

-Now it’s been a few months since we start working together and this is the time of the year when designers submit their work for all those design competitions booth local and international.
+Now it’s been a few months since we start working together and this is the time of the year when they submit their work for all those competitions both local and international.

-This year there were 4 categories for design, and for each category, you can submit up to 4 projects, our client D. Submitted only 2 jobs for two categories.
+That year there were 4 categories, and for each category, you could submit up to 4 projects, our client D. Submitted only 2 jobs for two categories.

-Our clients after 5 years finally won the first place for not only one, but two projects at the same time, the cycle was broken and we are glad to join the journey.
+After 5 years finally won first place for not only one, but two projects at the same time, the cycle was broken and we are glad to join the journey.

-The event was taking place in the big world market event going twice a year and with international interior designer attendance.
+The event was taking place in the big world market event going twice a year and with international vendors attendance from her industry.